LedgerHQ/ldls/libs/ui-react/ai-rules/README.md

-# LDLS AI Rules for Consumers
+# Lumen AI Rules for Consumers

-AI assistant rules to help you use `@ledgerhq/ldls-ui-react` correctly in your projects.
+AI assistant rules to help you use `@ledgerhq/lumen-ui-react` correctly in your projects.

 ## What These Rules Do

 These rules help AI assistants:

 ✅ **Correct imports** - Suggest proper import paths (e.g., `/symbols` for icons)
-✅ **Design tokens** - Use LDLS tokens instead of Tailwind defaults
+✅ **Design tokens** - Use Lumen tokens instead of Tailwind defaults
-✅ **Configuration** - Set up Tailwind with required LDLS content paths
+✅ **Configuration** - Set up Tailwind with required Lumen content paths
 ✅ **Figma extraction** - Map Figma variables to Tailwind classes correctly
 ✅ **Dependencies** - Recommend required Radix UI peer dependencies